wp-plugins/gmo-font-agent/readme.txt

 How to Use:

 Google Fonts API Key is required to use GMO Font Agent plugin.
-Please refer the userÅfs instruction for registering a key.
+Please refer the user's instruction for registering a key.
 When key is registered, 634 fonts can be used.

 Instruction: